i-am-grub/MultiGP_Toolkit/docs/usage/setup/index.rst

 4. Reboot the RotorHazard server.

 After inputting a valid MultiGP API key, anytime the timer is rebooted and a internet connection is detected at startup, there will be additional functionality added to the RotorHazard UI.
-See :ref:`Importing a Event into RotorHazard <importing from mgp>` for an example of this additional functionality.
+See :ref:`Importing an Event into RotorHazard <importing from mgp>` for an example of this additional functionality.